 Section 4906.02 | Power siting board organization.

 In addition, the board shall include four legislative members who may participate fully in all the board's deliberations and activities except that they shall serve as nonvoting members.
 The speaker of the house of representatives shall appoint one legislative member, and the president of the senate and minority leader of each house shall each appoint one legislative member.
-Each such legislative leader shall designate an alternate to attend meetings of the board when the regular legislative member he appointed is unable to attend.
-Each legislative member and alternate shall serve for the duration of the elected term that he is serving at the time of his appointment.
+Each such legislative leader shall designate an alternate to attend meetings of the board when the regular legislative member appointed by the legislative leader is unable to attend.
+Each legislative member and alternate shall serve for the duration of the elected term that the legislative member is serving at the time of appointment.
 A quorum of the board is a majority of its voting members.

 The representative of the public and, notwithstanding section 101.26 of the Revised Code, legislative members of the board or their designated alternates, when engaged in their duties as members of the board, shall be paid at the per diem rate of step 1, pay range 32, under schedule B of section 124.15 of the Revised Code and shall be reimbursed for the actual and necessary expenses they incur in the discharge of their official duties.